daud-io/daud/readme.md

 4. `npm run build`
 5. `cd ..`
 6. `dotnet run` or `dotnet run -c Release`

+This should start a web server at http://localhost:5000 open Game Modes and look for your local server rooms at the bottom of the list

 ### Publishing to Heroku
 1. Set up an account on Heroku and on Docker Hub